An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Experimental Results of LLMs

+\heading{\modelname-A$_s$ vs. \modelname-AR$_s$} In our utility-emphasized iterative RAG framework, \modelname-A$_s$ and \modelname-AR$_s$ are the two major methods we propose.
+From Table \ref{tab:retrieval_exp}, we find that \modelname-AR$_s$ works better than \modelname-A$_s$ most of the time for complex questions (\webap, all the questions are non-factoid) and the complex candidate passage list (\gti, containing different types of passage), indicating complicated questions or passage lists need more components in the loop.
+For \trec, which contains factoid questions, we find that \modelname-AR$_s$ is worse than \modelname-A$_s$ most times on \trec.
+This is reasonable since factoid questions are relatively easier to answer and may not need more components involved in the iteration.

-\heading{Listwise vs. Pointwise} The average performance of utility judgments for LLMs is better with the listwise approach than with the pointwise approach.
-For example, Mistral shows a 6.0\% F1 improvement with the listwise approach over the pointwise approach after multiple iterations of the \modelname-A$_s$ $w.$ ExpA method on the TREC dataset.
-More detailed performance metrics, i.e., Precision, Recall, F1, are provided in Appendix \ref{app:exp:m_values}.
+\heading{Listwise vs. Pointwise} The general performance of utility judgments for LLMs is better with the listwise approach than with the pointwise approach.
+The primary rationale lying in the listwise approach exposes the LLM to broader contextual information, thereby facilitating more effective interaction during the LLMs in judging the passages' utility.

+\heading{Thinking vs Non-thinking} As shown in Table \ref{tab:gti-nq-qwen}, the long reasoning mode demonstrates superior performance compared to other single-shot baselines and the $k$-sampling method.
+Our proposed \modelname framework achieves comparable performance to this long reasoning method but at a significantly lower computational cost (only about 23\% of long reasoning).
+This indicates that the \modelname framework successfully balances efficiency with effectiveness, offering a more practical and resource-efficient solution for RAG.